Kappa Logo

 Kappa Logo 1969-1978

-This is the most important period in the emblem’s history because, in 1969, the famous version appeared – the silhouettes of two people (a man and a woman) sitting with their backs to each other.
-Such a brand name appeared by accident – during photography for a catalog of swimwear.
-The developers presented it in two colors – black and red.
-The ideological task of the logo is to show support and equality between representatives of the two sexes.
+This is the most important period in the emblem’s history, as it was in 1969 that the famous version appeared: silhouettes of two people (a man and a woman) sitting back-to-back.
+This brand name appeared accidentally during a photo shoot for a swimsuit catalog.
+The developers presented it in two colors, black and red.
+The logo’s ideological task is to show support and equality between the two genders.

 1978 – 1984